-Multiplying the inner equation $(*)$ above by $X(t)$ from the left on both, the left and right hand sides and then solving for $\dot X(t)$ yields
+Multiplying the inner equation $(*)$ above by $X(t)$ from the left on both, the left-- and right--hand sides and then solving for $\dot X(t)$ yields

-If -- for simplicity -- we choose the same 5-IFD look-ahead and convergent formula as was chosen on line (11i) for Step 4 of the ZNN eigendata method in Section 1, then we obtain the analogous equation to (12i) here with $(P\backslash q)$ replaced by the right hand side of equation \circledthree $\!\!$.
-Instead of the eigendata iterates $z_j$ in (12i) we use the inverse matrix iterates $X_j = X(t_j)$ here for $j = k-3, ...,k+1$ and obtain
+If -- for simplicity -- we choose the same 5--IFD look--ahead and convergent formula as was chosen on line (4$i$) for Step 4 of the ZNN eigen--data method in Section 1, then we obtain the analogous equation to (12$i$) here with $(P\backslash q)$ replaced by the right--hand side of equation \circledthree $\!\!$.
+Instead of the eigen--data iterates $z_j$ in (12$i$) we use the inverse matrix iterates $X_j = X(t_j)$ here for $j = k-3, ...,k+1$ and obtain

-Solving $(*)$ in \circledfive for $X_{k+1}$ supplies the complete ZNN recursion formula that finishes Step 6 of the predictive discretized ZNN algorithm development for time-varying matrix inverses.
+Solving $(*)$ in \circledfive for $X_{k+1}$ supplies the complete ZNN recursion formula that finishes Step 6 of the predictive discretized ZNN algorithm development for time--varying matrix inverses.

-This look-ahead iteration is based on the convergent 5-IFD formula of type {\tt j\_s = 2\_3} with truncation error order $O(\tau^4)$.
-The formula \circledsix requires two matrix multiplications, two matrix additions, one backward approximation of the derivative of $A(t_k)$ and a short recursion with $X_j$ at each time step. \\ The error function differential equation \circledthree is akin to the Getz and Marsden dynamic system (without the discretized ZNN $\eta$ decay terms) for time-varying matrix inversions, see \cite{GM97} and \cite{GZ12}.
-Simulink circuit diagrams for this model and time-varying matrix inversions are available in \cite[p.
-97]{ZGbook15}.\\ A Matlab code for the time-varying matrix inversion problem is available in \cite{FUZNNSurvey} as {\tt tvMatrixInverse.m}.
-A different model is used in \cite{ZLL11} and several others are described in \cite[chapters 9, 12]{ZGbook15}.
+This look--ahead iteration is based on the convergent 5--IFD formula of type {\tt j\_s = 2\_3} with local truncation error order $O(\tau^4)$.
+The formula \circledsix requires two matrix multiplications, two matrix additions, one backward approximation of the derivative of $A(t_k)$ and a short recursion with $X_j$ at each time step. \\ The error function differential equation \circledthree is akin to the Getz and Marsden dynamic system (without the discretized ZNN $\eta$ decay terms) for time--varying matrix inversions, see \cite{GM97} and \cite{GZ12}.
+Simulink circuit diagrams for this model and time--varying matrix inversions are available in \cite[p.
+97]{ZGbook15}.\\ A Matlab code for the time--varying matrix inversion problem is available in \cite{FUZNNSurvey} as {\tt tvMatrixInverse.m}.
+A different model is used in \cite{ZLL11} and several others are described in \cite[chapters 9, 12]{ZGbook15}.\\[-2mm]